 When formulating my research plan, I went forward with the assumption that there are community groups in Delhi which are using conversations or some form of discussion in their group meetings.
 Based off of the prior knowledge I had about Sewa Ashram’s Life Groups, I felt that worldview change was a probable outcome of conversation-based community development interventions.
 As my research hypothesis states, a change in thinking is more likely to result in a change in action.

 I have also approached this research from the perspective of a biblical worldview, which brings with it certain theological presuppositions and bias.
-As a Christian, I believe in the transformative power of Jesus to bring holistic healing and restoration to both individuals and communities.
+As a Christian, I am in agreement with the folks at Sewa Ashram in an understanding that the transformative power of Jesus to bring holistic healing and restoration to both individuals and communities.
 This has influenced my understanding of what is needed for holistic transformation – specifically my belief that spiritual transformation holds the key to transformation in all other areas of life.
+This has allowed access, and likely not biased the study as the research is more linked to process rather than justification of the belief system.

 Relevance to Service Provision